CORE VALUES

 Everything can be a 'that'; everything can be a 'this'.

-We promote both/and thinking.
-We acknowledge and understand the way that binary thinking limits what we see as possible and undermines efforts toward compromise.
+We practice both/and thinking.
+We acknowledge and understand the way that binary thinking limits what we see as possible and undermines efforts toward compromise and community building.
 We strive to move beyond good/bad, right/wrong, us/them stances and understand there are rarely only two options.

 4. Accountability